vatpac-technology/sops/docs/aerodromes/Hobart.md

 For Jets: `A080`
 For Non-Jets: The lower of `A045` or the `RFL`.
 ### Arrivals/Overfliers
 HBA will heads-up coordinate arrivals/overfliers from Class C to HB ADC.
-Aircraft will be cleared for the coordinated approach prior to handoff to HB ADC, unless HB ADC nominates a restriction.
+IFR aircraft will be cleared for the coordinated approach (Instrument or Visual) prior to handoff to HB ADC, unless HB ADC nominates a restriction.
+VFR aircraft require a level readback.

 !!! example
     <span class="hotline">**HBA** -> **HB ADC**</span>: "via BAVUR for the RNAV-W RWY 12, QJE1551"